Step 2: Publishing Tank State Output via JointState Topics¶

 77CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(RttJointStatePublisher)

-The controller will be implemented as SimpleController as in step 1.
+The controller is implemented as a SimpleController, just like in Step 1.

-The basic structure of the controller is as follows.
-First,
+The basic structure of the controller begins with:

-to include the definition of the underlying SimpleController class, and then define the target controller as a class that inherits from SimpleController.
+to include the definition of the base SimpleController class.
+Then, define the target controller as a class that inherits from SimpleController:

 class RttJointStatePublisher : public SimpleController